iLCSoft/ILDConfig/StandardConfig/production/Documentation/HowToRunBgOverlay.md

 3. Running the main simulation

 We first need to simulate events from a physics process.
 Here we use our usual 3 events ttbar test sample.
 We assume to be in the ILDConfig *StandardConfig/production* directory.
+Note that the vertex offset and sigma for L and R electron/positron is same as W.

 First run the simulation as usual :